Using PyVRP’s components

 Search method

 Let’s now define the search method.
-PyVRP currently implements a LocalSearch method that is very customisable with different operators and search neighbourhoods.
+The search method applies both perturbation and improvement steps.
+PyVRP implements a LocalSearch method that is very customisable with different operators and search neighbourhoods.
 Different operators search different parts of the solution space, which can be beneficial in finding better solutions.
-The neighbourhood defines which edges are evaluated.
+The search neighbourhood defines which edges are evaluated.
 By restricting that set of edges the local search method works much faster.

 We provide default operator sets and neighbourhoods, which can be used as follows.